Silver: In marine environments

 Silver concentration is low in seawater (pmol/L).
 Levels vary by depth and between water bodies.
 Dissolved silver concentrations range from 0.3 pmol/L in coastal surface waters to 22.8 pmol/L in pelagic deep waters.
-Analyzing the presence and dynamics of silver in marine environments is difficult due to these particularly low concentrations and complex interactions in the environment.
+Analysing the presence and dynamics of silver in marine environments is difficult due to these particularly low concentrations and complex interactions in the environment.
 Although a rare trace metal, concentrations are greatly impacted by fluvial, aeolian, atmospheric, and upwelling inputs, as well as anthropogenic inputs via discharge, waste disposal, and emissions from industrial companies.
 Other internal processes such as decomposition of organic matter may be a source of dissolved silver in deeper waters, which feeds into some surface waters through upwelling and vertical mixing.

 In the Atlantic and Pacific, silver concentrations are minimal at the surface but rise in deeper waters.
 Silver is taken up by plankton in the photic zone, remobilized with depth, and enriched in deep waters.
 Silver is transported from the Atlantic to the other oceanic water masses.
-In North Pacific waters, silver is remobilized at a slower rate and increasingly enriched compared to deep Atlantic waters.
+In North Pacific waters, silver is remobilised at a slower rate and increasingly enriched compared to deep Atlantic waters.
 Silver has increasing concentrations that follow the major oceanic conveyor belt that cycles water and nutrients from the North Atlantic to the South Atlantic to the North Pacific.

 There is not an extensive amount of data focused on how marine life is affected by silver despite the likely deleterious effects it could have on organisms through bioaccumulation, association with particulate matters, and sorption.
 Not until about 1984 did scientists begin to understand the chemical characteristics of silver and the potential toxicity.
-In fact, mercury is the only other trace metal that surpasses the toxic effects of silver; however, the full extent of silver toxicity is not expected in oceanic conditions because of its ability to transfer into nonreactive biological compounds.
+In fact, mercury is the only other trace metal that surpasses the toxic effects of silver; the full silver toxicity extent is not expected in oceanic conditions because of its tendency to transfer into nonreactive biological compounds.

 In one study, the presence of excess ionic silver and silver nanoparticles caused bioaccumulation effects on zebrafish organs and altered the chemical pathways within their gills.
 In addition, very early experimental studies demonstrated how the toxic effects of silver fluctuate with salinity and other parameters, as well as between life stages and different species such as finfish, molluscs, and crustaceans.
 Another study found raised concentrations of silver in the muscles and liver of dolphins and whales, indicating pollution of this metal within recent decades.
 Silver is not an easy metal for an organism to eliminate and elevated concentrations can cause death.